 The people of the committee at first believed that the entire thing was a trick played by Kate and Maggie, the two Fox children.
 The rapping happened exclusively in the presence of these girls, so it was logical to assume that they were the ones causing the phenomena.
 To rule this out, the girls were isolated in a locked room with a committee of women who closely observed them while other members of the group continued to communicate with the spirit.
 Try as they might, the committee found no evidence of fraud, and the spirit kept tapping away.

 An attorney named E.E.
 Lewis from a neighboring town questioned the neighbors and the committee members, interviewed former tenants of the farmhouse and asked the elder Foxes to describe the events in their own words.
 He published a forty page pamphlet documenting the phenomena using the interviews he had conducted.
-(You can find a copy by entering an internet search query “A Report of the Mysterious Noises Heard in the House of John D. Fox, in Hydesville, Arcadia, Wayne County pdf”.
-You can also try this link.).
+(You can find a copy by entering an internet search query or see the report on this website by clicking on this link: “A Report of the Mysterious Noises Heard in the House of John D. Fox, in Hydesville, Arcadia, Wayne County”.
 By the time Lewis published his report, the disturbances had been going on for about three weeks.
 Aside from the visitors who wanted to debunk the raps as fraudulent, a majority who observed the initial phenomena seemed mostly interested in discovering if they were caused by the spirit of someone who was murdered in the house, and if his body was buried someplace on the property.
 They also asked the spirit who the murderer was and if he would ever be brought to justice.
 The story of the murder was interesting, but they were more amazed by the spirit’s apparently thorough knowledge of themselves, their families and their community.